History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

-Complaints of alleged referee bias accumulated.
+Complaints of alleged referee bias grew in numbers.
 The number of petitions reached hundreds in 1985 and 1986.
-The authorities were not insensitive to the problems caused by the successes of BFC Dynamo.
-High-ranking officials such as Rudolf Hellmann sometimes answered petitions in person.
-A petition written to Egon Krenz in 1986 was even answered by Hellman with a personal meeting.
-SED Functionary Karl Zimmermann from Leipzig had been appointed new general secretary of the German Football Association of the GDR (DFV) in 1983.
-He was also vice president of the German Gymnastics and Sports Federation (DTSB) and enjoyed expanded powers compared to his predecessor Werner Lempert.
-Zimmermann had been chosen to carry out reforms.
-The scandal surrounding alleged referee bias in East German football had so undermined the credibility of the national competitions by the mid-1980s that Krenz, Hellman and the DFV under Zimmermann would eventually be forced to impose penalties on referees for poor performance and restructure the referee commission.
+The constant rioting at the guest performances of BFC Dynamo around the country was annoying in the SED Politburo.
+Canadian professor and author Alan McDugall writes that: "No other collective cause in the 1980s was as public, popular, united, or effective as the anti-BFC campaign."
+East German authorities were not insensitive to the problems caused by the successes of BFC Dynamo.
+High-ranking officials such as the Head of the Department for Sport of the SED Central Committee Rudolf Hellmann sometimes answered petitions in person.
+A petition written to the Secretary for Security, Youth and Sport in the SED Central Committee Egon Krenz in March 1986 was even answered by Hellman with a personal meeting.
+Backed by the ruling SED, the German Football Association of the GDR (DFV) would eventually attempt to mollify anti-BFC sentiments.
+By the mid-1980s, the scandal surrounding alleged referee bias in East German football had so undermined the credibility of the national competitions that Krenz, Hellman and the DFV Secretariat under its General Secretary Karl Zimmermann would eventually go ahead with sanctions against referees for poor performance and a restructuring of the DFV Referee Commission.